-1. Check every box in the scoring grid that applies to the statement!
+- 1) Check every box in the scoring grid that applies to the statement.
 A statement may address more than one trout need.
-You'll receive a point for each!

-2. Some comments are just thoughts and not applicable (NA) directly to the needs of a trout.

-Example: "Look for, and cast to, transition zones, like: foam lines, shadow lines, weed lines, mud lines, thermoclines, and transition currents."

-Answer: Foam lines address Food and Cover.
-Shadow lines and Mud lines address Cover.
-Weed lines provide Cover and habitat for Food.
-Thermoclines address Temperature and Oxygen.
-Transition currents address Current concerns.
-All four must be checked:
+You get a point for each! - 2) Some comments are just thoughts and not applicable (NA) directly to the needs of a trout. - Example: "Look for, and cast to, transition zones: foam lines, shadow lines, weed lines, Fd Cov Cur T/O NA mud lines, thermoclines, and transition currents." - Answer:Foam lines address Food and Cover.Shadow lines and Mud lines address Cover.Weedlines provide Cover and habitat for Food.Thermoclines address Temperature and Oxygen.Transition currents address Current concerns.

-x

-Food

-x

-Cover

-x

-Current

-x

-Temp/O2

-NA

-SO GRAB A PENCIL AND GET STARTED...
+So grab your pencil (or Mouse) and get started . . .

 LOCATION: If there are no fish where you are casting . . . you are wasting your time.
-I know that sounds rather sarcastic, however it is extremely profound!
+I know that sounds rather sarcastic, however it is extremely profound.
 Consider the hours that you have fished in areas that were probably void of fish.
 Have a reason for fishing where you are casting.
 Stop and observe from a comfortable distance before you cast.
-Think in terms of the trout's Protection (Cover and Current), and needs: Food, Temperature/Oxygen.
+Think in terms of the trout's needs: Food, Protection (Cover and Current), Temperature and Oxygen.
 Take your time and rig with thought.
-Secondly, move; do not keep casting from or to the same spot! long Most anglers stay too in one place.
+Secondly, move; do not keep casting from or to the same spot!
+Most anglers stay too long in one place.
 It may have been a great spot, but after several casts, the fish have been "put down".
-Do not take my word for it; others watch fish.
+Do not take my word for it; watch others fish.
 Time them.
 The ones that are moving and casting with thought are catching the fish.

-1. Look for, and cast to, transition zones: foam lines, shadow lines, weed lines, mud lines, thermoclines, and transition currents.
-(Hint:See example!)

-2. Look for raising fish or nervous water.
-Determine the direction that the trout is moving and feeding.
-Cast appropriately.
-Remember: Not knowing the direction that the trout is headed, cast a little short.
-There is less of a chance of 'lining' the trout.

-3. Trout generally face upstream in moving water.
-They also tend to face into the wind in lakes during a hatch, waiting for a morsel to come their direction; fish with the wind at your back.

-4. Shallow riffles will contain trout for a variety of reasons, particularly when shade provides cover.
+- 1. Look for, and cast to, transition zones: foam lines, shadow lines, weed lines, mud lines, thermoclines, and transition currents. - 2.
+Look for raising fish or nervous water.
+Determine the direction that the trout is moving and cast appropriately.
+Remember: "Not knowing the direction that the trout is headed, casting short is an error on the side of caution.
+There is less of a chance of 'lining' the trout." - 3.
+Whether the water is "moving" or "still".
+Read the water.
+Look for 'trout lies': holding, protective, feeding, and prime.
+Trout will be found beside, in front, and behind rocks and structure in streams and rivers.
+Explore eddies in streams and rivers. - 4.
+Trout generally face upstream in moving water.
+They also tend to face into the wind in lakes during a hatch, waiting for a morsel to come their direction . . . fish with the wind at your back. - 5.
+Shallow riffles will contain trout, particularly when shade provides cover.
+Shallow riffles will contain trout for a variety of reasons, particularly when shade provides cover.